 I said it was complicated!
 What are Migraines?
 Something we should take seriously.
 I believe that if I knew in the beginning that it was something like Meningitis, or Epilepsy, I would have treated and been treated much differently.

-Here are a few more details for us to answer the question of what are migraines?
+Here are a few more details for you to better answer the question of what are migraines?
 The International Headache Society defines migraine attacks as having at least two to four of these features:

 • Pain affecting one side of the head only